Community Service

 March for Children.

 This started as the March for Dimes in the early 50's with all proceeds to Children's Hospital in Vancouver.
-In 1993 the funds were directed to our local hospital, earmarked for paediatrics.
+In 1993 the funds were directed to our local hospital, earmarked for pediatrics.
 Annual receipts are about $15,000 and a total of over $350,000 has been raised including over $19,000 in 2009.
 The March, which we share with the Daybreak Rotary Club, takes place the last Saturday before Christmas and runs from 10:00 til 4:00 and involves about 100 Rotarians split into 3 shifts Our fellows who work in the high traffic areas (St. Anne’s and Hwy.
 19A, and Dogwood and Second Ave.) must be nimble a foot.

 Elk Falls Suspension Bridge